karl-run/finndiff/README.md

 <img src="web/src/img/logo.png" alt="alt text" width="100px" height="100px">

+Unofficial, not affiliated with Finn.no, Schibsted or Polaris Media.

 ## Development

 This project has two modules, `api` and `web`, with backend and frontend respectively.
 For development you can run them both at the same time from the root folder.